 (The right turn is still pretty cool though.
 A year later I came back and walked it to Devils Dyke).

-For the rest of the way, the route is well signposted.
+For the next 4 miles, the route is well signposted.
 Just follow the South Downs Way (SDW) marks.
-Until the end that is, where you leave the route to head to Lewes, but I will explain that more to you later.
+After that, you leave the route to walk to Lewes, but I will explain that more to you later.

 As you continue along this trail, if you take a look to the right, you will get a glimpse of the sea and wind farm in the distance